Xuyen21/easy-business-contact/README.md

 The API endpoints for managing tasks are already defined and validated in the backend.
 The next step is to implement the user interface in the frontend to allow users to:

 - **Create Tasks:** Provide UI elements for inputting task details (description, due date) and triggering the `POST /tasks/` endpoint.
+After creating, this schedule should be displayed in the calendar.
+(The calendar UI is already emplemented)
 - **Delete Tasks:** Implement functionality (e.g., a "Delete" button) that calls the `DELETE /tasks/{task_id}` endpoint for a specific task.
 - **Edit (Schedule) Tasks:** Create UI components to modify existing task details (description, due date) and interact with the `PUT /tasks/{task_id}` endpoint.